inspiros/lantorch/README.md

 _More to be added on demand_

 This project is just meant to be an example, and the paradigm is not very well-designed, please alter to your needs.

+## Acknowledgements

+This is a derivative of my work on the project _"Research and Develop Intelligent Diagnostic Assistance System for Upper Gastrointestinal Endoscopy Images"_ funded by Vietnam Ministry of Science and Technology under grant No. KC-4.0-17/19-25.

 ## License